 🔴 Cons: Because there is no predictive algorithm, agents have to wait while each call connects, meaning more agent idle time.
 In addition, since agents don’t get much time to review the information about the lead, it may lead to a lower level of personalization.

 When to use: Power dialers are helpful when there is a high outbound call volume and you want to avoid manually selecting and dialing numbers.
-Those are commonly used by outbound sales teams, for bill and debt collection, for running surveys, etc.
+Those are commonly used by outbound sales teams, for bill and debt collection, running surveys, etc.

 🟢 Pros: Predictive dialers increase the contact rate and the number of calls agents can take.
 That ensures the efficient use of agents’ working time since they are immediately connected to the next live call once the previous call is over.